EtherealEngine/etherealengine-docs/docs/manual/01_install/03_windowsWSL.md

 <MakeUbuntu />

-## Clone Ethereal Engine repo to your local machine
+## Clone iR Engine repo to your local machine
-Clone Ethereal Engine repo on your machine by running the following command from your WSL Ubuntu terminal:
+Clone iR Engine repo on your machine by running the following command from your WSL Ubuntu terminal:
 <CloneInstructions />

 Change directory to the location where `etherealengine` repository is cloned with: